Jordan Greenway: International play

 Greenway first represented the United States in helping capture a gold medal at the 2014 World U-17 Hockey Challenge.
 He also won a gold medal as a member of Team USA at the 2015 IIHF World U18 Championships.

 At the conclusion of his sophomore season with the Terriers, Greenway was named to the senior United States team for the 2017 IIHF World Championship in Germany and France.

 On January 1, 2018, Greenway was selected to compete at the 2018 Winter Olympics, becoming the first African-American named to a US Olympic hockey roster.

 Personal life

-His brother, James, was drafted 72nd overall by the Toronto Maple Leafs in the 2016 NHL Entry Draft.
+His younger brother, James, was drafted 72nd overall by the Toronto Maple Leafs in the 2016 NHL entry draft.
+He has a younger half-sister Maria.